Learn

 Itching, painful or suddenly raised

-A mole that feels itchy, painful or tender to touch may be melanoma, especially if it has changed from being flat to being more raised.
-Fortunately, most of the time itchy or painful moles are not due to melanoma.
+A mole that feels itchy, painful or tender to touch may be melanoma, especially if it has changed from flat to more raised.
+Fortunately, most of the time, itchy or painful moles are not due to melanoma.

 Squamous cell carcinoma and basal cell carcinoma warning signs

-• A sore (bleeding, scabbed or eroded) that hasn't healed after 3 or more months
+• A sore (bleeding, scabbed or eroded) that hasn’t healed after three or more months.

 What are my options if a mole is cancerous?

-Most of the time, if a mole is discovered to be a skin cancer, it isn’t a serious health risk.
+Most of the time, if a mole is discovered to be a skin cancer, it isn’t a severe health risk.
 Nearly all skin cancers diagnosed in a skin cancer clinic are successfully treated.

-If a skin cancer doctor or dermatologist suspects that amole might be a skin cancer, the options are:
+If a skin cancer doctor or dermatologist suspects that a mole might be skin cancer, the options are:

 • Perform a surgical excision to completely remove the mole.
 This is almost always the better option if your doctor suspects that the mole is a more serious skin cancer such as melanoma or Merkel cell carcinoma.